hebersousa/kneedeviation/README.md

 the joints in the patient’s body.
 For this, a mobile application is developed using Apple’s ARKit to later assess the accuracy and reproducibility of the proposed methodology.

-You can download the full article at https://drive.google.com/file/d/1gO99aobQm5RYeTtq_5fQayFWCcVMsezC/view?usp=share_link
+You can download the full article in portuguese at https://drive.google.com/file/d/1gO99aobQm5RYeTtq_5fQayFWCcVMsezC/view?usp=share_link

 ![alt text](https://drive.google.com/uc?export=download&id=12cmjk0OMBuGF-u1TCpf28xJ1D9gfHYkh)

-**Keywords**: Apple ARKit, Swift, knee osteoarthritis, malalignment of the lower limb, augmented reality, orthopedics, motion capture
+**Keywords** : Apple ARKit, Swift, knee osteoarthritis, malalignment of the lower limb, augmented reality, orthopedics, motion capture